 Parksville

 Parksville is a beach town just north of Nanaimo on Vancouver Island.
-With kilometres of sandy beaches, it’s the perfect weekend getaway from Vancouver.
+With kilometres of sandy beaches, it’s one of the best weekend getaways from Vancouver.
 In summer they have an incredible sandcastle competition.

 And there are gorgeous waterfalls if you head inland: check out Englishman River Falls and Little Qualicum Falls.
 The quirky Old Country Market in Coombs is also a short drive away.
 (It’s the place that famously has goats on the roof!)